theycallme-batman/The-Burger-House/README.md

 1. **Kafka Setup**: Configure Kafka to stream data from the order management systems in each of the stores.
 2. **Databricks Configuration**: Set up Databricks workspaces, clusters, and notebooks to process the incoming Kafka streams.
 3. **ADLS Setup**: Create containers and set appropriate access permissions for Databricks to store raw data.
-4. **SQL Server Setup**: Configure databases and tables for storing transformed data.
+4. **Snowflake Setup**: Configure databases and tables for storing transformed data.
 5. **ADF Pipelines**: Create ADF pipelines to handle data transformation from the initial SQL Server to the destination SQL Server.
 6. **Dashboard Creation**: Connect the dashboard tool to the destination SQL Server and create visualizations for real-time data insights.